ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 A graviton $G$ is a theoretical **quantum** of the gravitational field, which presumably exists if gravity can indeed be quantized.
 There remains an important question regarding this fundamental particle: Can we ever detect a single graviton?

-Sadly, the answer is almost certainly not.
+Sadly, the answer is almost certainly not (see the end of the post for hope).
 This question occupied renowned physicist **Freeman Dyson** for some time, which puts us in good company.
 Let us explore some of the reasons why graviton detection is so elusive.

 _The following is based in part on:_